 where the last equality follows by sampling in paired complements.
-In particular, exactly one of the paired samples $S$ and $D \subseteq S$ will contain item $i$, and the coefficient $\mu_S/p_S$ is the same for both.
-Finally, because its the same for all $i$, the projection $\mathbf{P}_d$ eliminates the first term.
+In particular, exactly one of the paired samples $S$ and $D \setminus S$ will contain item $i$, and the coefficient $\mu(S)/p(S)$ is the same for both.
+Finally, because it is the same for all $i$, the projection $\mathbf{P}_d$ eliminates the first term.
 The statement follows.

 \end{proof}